-Once you have gathered feedback about specific issues and encouraged students to put their feedback on Digital Rep, contact your Course Rep Support Staff to ensure you receive your full report to take to the SSLC and Programme Committees.
+Once you have gathered feedback about specific issues and encouraged students to submit their feedback, contact your Faculty Organiser to ensure you receive your full report to take to the SSLC and informal catch ups.

-If an issue taken to an SSLC is not resolved, it will be passed on to a Programme Committee where Course Reps are full members.
-The Programme Committee is required to consider any issue, both academic and non-academic, which affects the quality of the student experience on the programme.
+If an issue is not resolved after it is raised at the SSLC or in an informal catch up, contact your Faculty Organiser for support from The Union.

 Remember that you don't have to wait until one of these meetings to raise an issue - you can bring it up with the Advice Centre, your Programme Leader, Student Experience Tutor or other relevant member of staff at any time.